 I grew up in Jersey City, New Jersey.
 Growing up there influenced my writing in a negative way.
-My friends and piers considered all writers homosexuals, so if you wanted to write, or your read a lot of books, you must be gay.
-Pier pressure can sometimes be a terrable thing.
+My friends and peers considered all writers homosexuals, so if you wanted to write, or you read a lot of books, you must be gay.
+Peer pressure can sometimes be a terrible thing.

 When did you first start writing?

 I started writing, secretly of course, when I was about twelve or thirteen.
 I stopped at seventeen to join the service and didn't start again until about 2009.

 I have been waiting to write Rune for a long time.
 In fact, I started it twenty years ago but never had the chance to finish it (life again).

 When I decided to start writing full time, I pulled out a box containing all of my old storylines, ideas, and poetry out of the attic.

 I opened the box, there was the synopsis, with a different name, of course, sitting right on top.
 The original story I started all those years ago had to be scrapped, but the bones were good and laid a foundation for Rune.